-In an ideal world, an egg and sperm are fertilized inside a womanβs body.
-If the fertilized egg attaches to the lining of the womb and continues to grow, a baby is born about 9 months later.
+When conception occurs naturally, a sperm fertilizes an egg inside a woman’s body.
+If the fertilized egg attaches successfully to the lining of the womb and continues to grow, a baby is born about 9 months later.
 This process is called natural or unassisted conception.

-When natural conception doesnβt occur, for whatever reason, In Vitro Fertilization is an option that can be used.
+When natural conception doesn’t occur, for whatever reason, In Vitro Fertilization is an option that can be used.
 In Vitro Fertilization is an assisted reproductive technology (ART) technique commonly referred to as IVF.
-It is the process of fertilization by manually combining an egg and sperm in a laboratory dish, and then transferring the embryo to the uterus.

-IVF is used as a treatment when unexplained infertility is involved.
+IVF is used as a treatment when either fertility issues are present, or a woman or couple is unable to conceive naturally for a number of other reasons.
 IVF is generally used after a less invasive method has been tried (like intrauterine insemination).
 IVF is sometimes offered as a primary treatment for infertility in women over age 40, as well as in the following cases:

 Fallopian tube damage or blockage makes it difficult for an egg to be fertilized or for an embryo to travel to the uterus.